Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "bold": @c true to make the text bold.
 - @c "text-alignment": how to align the label's text.\n The available options are:
-  - @c "flush-left" or "ragged-right".
+  - @c "flush-left" or @c "ragged-right".
-  - @c "flush-right" or "ragged-left".
+  - @c "flush-right" or @c "ragged-left".
   - @c "centered".
   - @c "justified".
 - @c "header": attributes to apply to the first row of the label.\n